_Research training project

 - No Honours Class

-MSc students of Chemistry or LST.
-Before start of the Research Training project the student has attended the mandatory safety instructions (“Introduction MSc Chemistry/LST”) and a fire fighting practical instructions.
+MSc students Chemistry or LST.
+Before the start of the research training project, the student has attended the mandatory safety instructions (Introduction MSc Chemistry/LST in September and February each year) and a fire fighting practical instruction.

 Mode of instruction